Tuesday, 1 October 2024

 rather at the end of the line before.

-And now comes a difference that is connected to one of MY per observations that is missed my most "experts".
+And now comes a difference that is connected to one of MY observations that is missed by most "experts".

-I say: Muḥammad ibn ʿAlī ibn Ḫalaf al-Ḥusainī al-Mālikī aṣ-Ṣaʿīdī al-Ḥaddād (1282/1865‒1357/ 22.1.1939) adopted many Andalusian/Maġribī/Western things without mentioning it in the postscript, which makes me thing that he copied a Moroccon muṣḥaf.
+I say: Muḥammad ibn ʿAlī ibn Ḫalaf al-Ḥusainī al-Mālikī aṣ-Ṣaʿīdī al-Ḥaddād (1282/1865‒1357/ 22.1.1939) adopted many Andalusian/Maġribī/Western things without mentioning it in the postscript, which makes me think that he copied a Moroccon muṣḥaf.

-One of the points: Ottoman Egypt, Persia, India and Nusantara have one kind of tanwīn (one an, one un, one in) independant Egypt has three just as Morocco, but there is a problem.
-Ottomans did not know how fathatan is written.
+One of the points: Ottoman Egypt, Persia, India and Nusantara have one kind of tanwīn (one an, one un, one in), but independant Egypt has three just as Morocco, but there is a problem.
+Ottomans did not know how sequential fathatan is written.

-When one compares the Warš muṣḥaf and the early Ḥafṣ maṣāḥif by UT the fathatan are different
+When one compares the Warš muṣḥaf and the early Ḥafṣ maṣāḥif by UT the sequential fathatan are different.

 Because UT is not only a good scribe but also a good observer: